CDA70/Estimation/writeup.md

 ## ADDING YOUR CONTROLLER: De-tune your controller to successfully fly the final desired box trajectory with your estimator and realistic sensors.
 *The controller developed in the previous project should be de-tuned to successfully meet the performance criteria of the final scenario (<1m error for entire box flight).*

-The quadrotor crasht immediately after adding the controller and parameter.
+The quadrotor crashed immediately after adding the controller and parameters from the previous project.
 De-tuning isn't that trivial and took some time.
-Afterall it works but the result is still not satisfying.
+Afterall it works but the result is still not 100% satisfying.
 Unfortunately time is a rare thing and I have to move further.

 The parameters that worked for me are defined as: